modular-ml/wrapyfi/docs/usage/User Guide/Plugins.md

 When encoding dictionaries, `json` supports string keys only and converts any instances of `int` keys to string, causing a difference between the publisher and subscriber returns.
 It is best to avoid using `int` keys, otherwise handle the difference on the receiving end.
 ```

 Wrapyfi currently supports JSON as the only serializer.
-This introduces a number of limitations (beyond serializing native python objects only by default), including:
+This introduces a number of limitations (beyond serializing native Python objects only by default), including:

 * dictionary keys cannot be integers.
 Integers are automatically converted to strings
 * Tuples are converted to lists.
 Sets are not serializable.
 Tuples and sets are encoded as strings and restored on listening, which resolves this limitation but adds to the encoding overhead.
 This conversion is supported in Wrapyfi